junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "And my answer is, I might."
 The demon doesn't flinch.
 "Now it's your turn, either you trust me, or you don't."

-Dean is deflated.
+Dean deflates.
 "What do you want in return?
 Ten years?"

 "That would be too good to be true, isn't it?"
 The demon smiles a cheap smile, tsking.
 "We both know Hell can't hold you, and as soon as your boyfriend is topside, he'd just fetch you out of there anyway."